VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/03 Functions P01/07 Exercises/L1-04-Calculate-And-Return-Total/01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "myName" with string value
+By default initialize a variable as "allProducts" with value as array of products
-Write an algorithm to print the name in all caps
+\
+\
+Each product item should contain the property of [product](https://github.com/AzrMohammed/TFS_PROG_L01/blob/abb463c7bf6a1c7c68f1c3cd63c31088ea7a2b18/PROG/P02/02%20Data%20&%20Variable%20Types/07%20Exercises/L1-01-Product-Specification/01%20Problem%20Statement.md) object
+\
+\
+Add atlease minimum of 5 products with different specification to allProducts
+\
+\
+write a function that takes array of products as input and returns the total amount by adding the price of each product
+\
+\
+call the created function by passing the allProducts value and save the return value in a variable productsTotalAmount
+\
+\
+print the value of productsTotalAmount

 ## Rules
 -

 ## Manditory Steps